neculaluana/Karting-Simulator-OpenGL/README.md

 #  Karting Simulator Project

 ## Overview
 This project is a Karting Simulator developed in C++ using the OpenGL library.
-It provides a simple and interactive environment where users can control a kart within a 3D world.
+It provides a simple and interactive environment where users can control a kart within a 3D world, simulating the karting track in the city of Prejmer.

 ## Prerequisites
 Before running the simulator, ensure you have the necessary dependencies installed: